-Mrs. Fred W. Cox, teacher of home nursing and lunchroom manager ighth high ninth group aving cured bout ng is ment. after have enough money for this project when the local taxes are collected.
+Mrs. Fred W. Cox, teacher of home nursing and lunchroom manager hopes to have enough money for this project when the local taxes are collected.

-- 1. Home nursing taught by Mrs. Cox.
+- 1. Home nursing taught by Mrs. Cox

-- 2. Nutrition taught by Mr. Cox
+- 2. Nutrition taught by Mr. Cox a.

-- a.
 Biology, 25 students

 - 3. Build toilets and shower room

 The school raised \$700.00 at a Hallowe'en Carnival.
-They are giving this amount on the construction of this building if the county board of education will furnish the remainder. have been drawn by the health department for a building that will cost about \$2,000.00.
-The county board hopes to
+They are giving this amount on the construction of this building if the county board of education will furnish the remainder.
+Plans have been drawn by the health department for a building that will cost about \$2,000.00 The county board